RobertJonneske/finalportfolio/README.md

 **Projects**

 * Developed a web application that uses machine learning to recommend products to users
-* Built a chatbot that can answer customer questions about the company's products and services
 * Created a data visualization dashboard to track the company's website traffic
 * Development a Web Based banking system